learn-co-curriculum/dsc-measures-of-central-tendency/README.md

 <img src="images/image_neg.png" width="450">

 While performing analytical tasks, skewed distributions need special treatment at times.
-We shall look deeper into this later during the course.
+We will look deeper into this later during the course.

-### Outliers and measures of central tendency
+### Outliers and Measures of Central Tendency

 Outliers are extreme, or unusual data values that are notably different from the rest of the data.
 It is important to detect outliers within a distribution, because they can alter the results of the data analysis.
 The mean is more sensitive to the existence of outliers than the median or mode.